 Catch the Shuttle (or drive in the off-season)

-To get to the Emerald Pools, when shuttles are running, park at the south side Visitor’s Center and get on the shuttle (no tickets or reservations needed).
-Shuttles leave the Visitor’s Center every few minutes.
+To get to the Emerald Pools, when shuttles are running, park at the south side visitor center and get on the shuttle (no tickets or reservations needed).
+Shuttles leave the visitor center every few minutes.
+Read more about how to use the shuttles in our article How to Use the Zion Shuttle System.

-If the shuttles are not running, drive your car up Zion Canyon and park at shuttle stop 5 or 6 to get the best access to the trails.
+If the shuttles are not running, drive your car up Zion Canyon and park at shuttle stops 5 or 6 to get the best access to the trails.

 Two Possible Shuttle Stops